trteodor/Unit_Tests_EmbCode_example/README.md

 Why I decide create my own build system?
 When I was able to use Ceedlink..
 * I  wanted to get to know the makefile syntax and Ceedlink is not very intuitive for me(Or I just got to know him too little).

-## Created build system which using non recursive makefile is fully independent
+## Created compilation system, uses a non-recursive makefile and is fully independent
 * Evry one tested file may be compilated totally independent! :)
 	* It may be benefits
 * Support for Coverage report with gcovr